Cost to Replace Roof Tiles

 - The average cost of replacing roof tiles is around £215.

-- The job will approximately take around 3 hours to complete.
+- It will take approximately 3 hours to complete.

-- A breakdown of pricing information, including types of roof tiles and what's involved in such a task.
+- A breakdown of pricing information, including different types of roof tiles.

-- How long the job will take, and a general overview of what types of jobs can be performed.
+- How long the job will take, and a general overview of what's included in replacing roof tiles.

-- How to find and hire a roofer to replace your roof tiles.
+- How to find a roofer to replace your roof tiles.

 £215